Browning model 1910

 Weight unloaded: model 1910 – ca. 590 g; model 1922 – ca. 700 g

 Length: model 1910 – 153 mm; model 1922 – 178 mm

 Barrel length: model 1910 – 88 mm; model 1922 – 113 mm

 Capacity: model 1910 – 7 (7.65mm) or 6 (9mm) rounds; model 1922 – 9 (7.65mm) or 8 (9mm) rounds

-Model 1910 pistol had been developed by John M. Browning for Belgian company Fabrique Nationale (FN), Herstal.
-Model 1910 had been developed around two cartridges, also designed by Browning – the 7.65mm Browning, also known as .32ACP, which had been developed around 1900 for FN / Browning model 1900 pistol, and the 9mm Browning Short (9x17mm), also known as .380ACP, which, in turn, had been developed about 1908 for Colt / Browning model 1908 pistol.
+The Model 1910 Pistol was developed by John M. Browning for the Belgian company Fabrique Nationale (FN) Herstal.
+The Model 1910 had been developed on the foundation of two cartridges, also designed by Browning – the 7.65mm Browning, also known as .32ACP, which had been developed around 1900 for the FN Browning model 1900 Pistol; and the 9mm Browning Short (9x17mm), also known as .380ACP, which, in turn, had been developed in 1908 for the Colt / Browning Model 1908 Pistol.

-In 1922, Browning modified the original pistol to suit requirements of the Jugoslavian military – he lenghtened barrel, enlarged the grip and magazine capacity by two rounds.
-The slide was lenghtened by adding removable frontal portion to the model 1910 slide.
+In 1922, Browning modified the original pistol to suit the requirements of the Yugoslavian military.
+For this he lengthened the barrel, enlarged the grip and the magazine capacity by two rounds.
+The slide was also lengthened by adding a removable frontal portion to the model 1910 slide.

-Technically, both m 1910 and m 1922 (also known as model 1910/22), are blowback operated semi-automatic pistols.
-The recoil spring is located around the barrel, the trigger is of single action type and the gun is striker-fired.
-Both models featured three safeties – magazine safety (which blocks the firing when magazine is removed), automatic grip safety and manual, frame mounted safety.
+Technically, both the M1910 and M1922 (also known as ‘Model 1910/22’), are blowback operated semi automatic pistols.
+The recoil spring is located around the barrel, the trigger is of single action type and the gun is striker fired.
+Both models featured three safeties.
+Magazine safety (which blocks the firing when magazine is removed), automatic grip safety and also a manual, frame mounted safety.